Guide to Nursing Homes: Understanding Care, Costs, and Options

 What to Observe

-- General cleanliness and upkeep of the facility
+- Cleanliness and maintenance of the room

-- Resident demeanor and engagement in activities
+- Residents' involvement in activities

-- Meal quality and dining experience
+- Quality of food and dining experience

 Questions for Staff